Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Prebiotics: Nourish the skin's own beneficial bacteria

-- Postbiotics: Metabolic products of probiotic bacteria with anti-inflammatory effects
+- Postbiotics: Metabolites of probiotic bacteria with anti-inflammatory effects

 The decision between natural cosmetics and medical products should be made individually.
 In my experience at H4H Naturals, both approaches have their merits: